derekTurner/IT-docs-25/25_Block_REACT/section_11/Router.md

 Before proceeding check that the case of any .png or .PNG images is correct.
 The development server is not case sensitive, but the build process is.

-In the public folder make a folder src5 to match the one already used and copy the assets into this.
+In the public folder make a folder src to match the one already used and copy the assets into this.

 The build process uses the assets in the public folder.